1. Be aware of screen time

 Uni for many also means lots of late nights, partying and drinking alcohol.
 It may be tempting to fall asleep straight away after a night out but whatever you do, make sure you remove your contact lenses first.
 Sleeping in your contact lenses can lead to dry eye, corneal ulcers and eye infections such as conjunctivitis.

-If you do fall asleep in your lenses, on waking, use eye drops to hydrate your eyes and wait 20 minutes before removing them.
+If you do fall asleep in your lenses, on waking, use eye drops to hydrate your eyes and lenses and wait 20 minutes before removing them.
 Switch to wearing glasses for the rest of the day to give your eyes a break.
+If you have any concerns, you should contact your optician for advice.

 4. Wear the right eyewear for sports